OGRECave/ogre/Docs/src/manual.md

 Mesh objects are the basis for the individual movable objects in the world, which are called @ref Entities.

-Mesh objects can also be animated using See @ref Skeletal-Animation.
+Mesh objects can also be animated using @ref Skeletal-Animation and @ref Vertex-Animation.

 # Entities {#Entities}